Basecamp vs ClickUp for remote teams (2026): I Tested Both

 Security & Compliance

-Winner: ClickUp for compliance-sensitive teams.
+Winner: ClickUp for compliance-heavy teams.

 Pros and Cons